 Studio Ethnography

 For years, I’ve been learning from cities, studios, and streets — from walking through New York, Copenhagen, Barcelona, and Mexico City to watching designers, listening to music, and reading art books.
 These encounters have shaped my ethnography, teaching me that form is also a method.
 Studio ethnography explores how making, arranging, and experimenting transform observation into inquiry.
-Each reflection traces how anthropology can unfold through other fields, gestures, and ways of paying attention..
+Each reflection traces multiple ways in which anthropology can unfold through other fields, gestures, and ways of paying attention.
 Access